aws/aws-cdk/packages/@aws-cdk/aws-kinesisfirehose/README.md

 data processing for delivery streams: record transformation with AWS Lambda, and record format conversion using a schema stored in an AWS Glue table.
 If both types of data processing are configured, then the Lambda transformation is performed first.
 By default, no data processing occurs.
-This construct library currently only support data transformation with AWS Lambda.
+This construct library currently only supports data transformation with AWS Lambda.
 See [#15501](https://github.com/aws/aws-cdk/issues/15501) to track the status of adding support for record format conversion.

 ### Data transformation with AWS Lambda

-To transform the data, Kinesis Data Firehose will call a Lambda function that you provide and deliver the data returned in lieu of the source record.
+To transform the data, Kinesis Data Firehose will call a Lambda function that you provide and deliver the data returned in place of the source record.
 The function must return a result that contains records in a specific format, including the following fields:

 - `recordId` -- the ID of the input record that corresponds the results.